joshua-9402/cpet-140-final-project/README.md

 - When manually triggered, the **Release** workflow:
   - Computes the version from inputs (stage, iteration, W.X.Y.Z)
-  - Builds binaries for the selected platforms/architectures (Linux x64/ARM64, Windows x64/ARM64, macOS ARM64/Intel)
+  - Builds binaries for the selected platforms/architectures (Windows x64/ARM64, macOS ARM64/Intel)
   - Creates a GitHub Release and attaches the built artifacts as downloadable assets

 #### Downloading Pre-built Binaries